Muskox: Ecology

 During the summer, muskoxen live in wet areas, such as river valleys, moving to higher elevations in the winter to avoid deep snow.
 Muskoxen will eat grasses, arctic willows, woody plants, lichens and mosses.
 When food is abundant, they prefer succulent and nutritious grasses in an area.
 Willows are the most commonly eaten plants in the winter.
 Muskoxen require a high threshold of fat reserves in order to conceive, which reflects their conservative breeding strategy.
 Winter ranges typically have shallow snow to reduce the energy costs of digging through snow to reach forage.
 The primary predators of muskoxen are arctic wolves, which may account for up to half of all mortality for the species.
 Other occasional predators, likely mainly predators of calves or infirm adults, can include grizzly bears and polar bears and wolverines.

 Physiology

-Muskox are heterothermic mammals, meaning they have the ability to shut off thermal regulation in some parts of their body, like their lower limbs.
+Muskox are heterothermic mammals, meaning they can shut off thermal regulation in some parts of their body, like their lower limbs.
 Maintaining the lower limbs at a cooler temperature than the rest of their body helps reduce the loss of body heat from their extremities.
 Muskox display the unique characteristic of having hemoglobin that is three times less temperature sensitive than human hemoglobin.
 This temperature insensitivity allows the muskox's hemoglobin to have a heightened oxygen affinity in an extremely cold environment and continue to diffuse high amounts of oxygen into its cold tissues.